 \section{Abstract}

 We initiate the study of computational problems on $k$-mers (strings of length $k$) in labeled \emph{graphs}.
 As a starting point, we consider the problem of counting the number of distinct $k$-mers found on the walks of a graph.
 We establish that this is $\#$P-hard, even on connected deterministic DAGs.
-However, in the class of deterministic Wheeler graphs (Gagie, Manzini, and Sir{\'e}n, TCS 2017), we show that distinct $k$-mers of such a graph $W$ can be counted using $O(|W|k)$ or $O(n^4 \log k)$ arithmetic operations, where $n$ is the number of vertices of the graph, and $|W|$ is $n$ plus the number of edges.
+However, in the class of deterministic Wheeler graphs (Gagie, Manzini, and Sir{\'e}n, TCS 2017), we show that distinct $k$-mers of such a graph $W=(V, E)$ can be counted using $O(|W|k)$ or $O(n^4 \log k)$ arithmetic operations, where $n=|V|$, $m=|E|$ and $|W|=n+m$.
 The latter result uses a new generalization of the technique of prefix doubling to Wheeler graphs.
 To generalize our results beyond Wheeler graphs, we discuss ways to transform a graph into a Wheeler graph in a manner that preserves the $k$-mers.

-As an application of our $k$-mer counting algorithms, we construct a representation of the de Bruijn graph (\textit{dBg}) of the $k$-mers in time $O(|dBg| + |W|k)$.
+As an application of our $k$-mer counting algorithms, we construct a representation of the de Bruijn graph of the $k$-mers that occupies $O(n_k + |W|k \log(\max_{1 \leq \ell \leq k} n_\ell) + \sigma\log m)$ bits of space, where $n_\ell$ is the number of distinct $\ell$-mers in the Wheeler graph, and $\sigma$ is the size of the alphabet.
+We show how to construct it in the same time complexity.
 Given that the Wheeler graph can be exponentially smaller than the de Bruijn graph, for large $k$ this provides a theoretical improvement over previous de Bruijn graph construction methods from graphs, which must spend $\Omega(k)$ time per $k$-mer in the graph.
-Our representation occupies $O(|dBg| + |W|k \log(\max_{1 \leq \ell \leq k}(n_\ell)))$ bits of space, where $n_\ell$ is the number of distinct $\ell$-mers in the Wheeler graph.